tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ACK messages are used in two circumstances, namely:

-- On sign of disruption, or lack of progress, and
+- On sign of disruption, or lack of progress; and
 - To indicate complete receipt of the last flight in a handshake.

 In the first case, the use of the ACK message is optional, because